Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 The following public methods of the *BOPAlgo_BuilderSolid* class have been removed as excessive:
 * void SetSolid(const TopoDS_Solid& theSolid);
 * const TopoDS_Solid& Solid() const;

+@subsection upgrade_730_BRepAlgoBO Boolean Operation classes in BRepAlgo are deprecated

+The API classes in the package BRepAlgo providing access to old Boolean operations are marked as deprecated:
+* BRepAlgo_Fuse
+* BRepAlgo_Common
+* BRepAlgo_Cut
+* BRepAlgo_Section
+Corresponding classes from the package BRepAlgoAPI should be used instead.